tony-aw/tinycodet/README.md

   confusion as it holds to the tinyverse philosophy, rather then the “tidy philosophy”.
 Fixed some minor errors in the documentation.
   Removed `force_libPaths()`, as it may encourage bad coding practices.
+- 19 June 2023: Replaced the in-place mathematical modifiers with a generalized, function-based in place (mathematical) modification operator, `%:=%`, to solve precedence issues.

 FUTURE PLANS: